 For simplicity's sake, we'll refer to all design flaws, manufacturing negligence, or just conventional defects, by using the term "defect."
 On that note, there are two kinds of scenarios we see frequently:

 - When an accident was proximately caused by a defect of some kind

-- When a normal accident occurs, but a defect causes the injuries to be worse than they would’ve been normally
+- When a normal accident occurs, but a defect causes the injuries to be worse than they would've otherwise been

 When the accident results from a defect.

-To put some more tangible examples of the aforementioned, let’s discuss a couple hypothetical situations.
+To make this more concrete, let's discuss a couple of hypothetical situations.

 Defective ignition switch

 Imagine someone is driving their Chevy Cobalt down the road, when the defective ignition switch issue causes a car that's traveling at 70 mph to suddenly turn off.
 Consequently, in an instant, the anti-lock brakes are disengaged, the power steering ceases to function, and the airbags are turned off.
 The driver is put in a position to quickly react, identify the problem, and know they have to pull the car over safely, put it in park, and then restart their car.
 This would be a perfect example of how an electrical system failure (technically speaking, a mechanical problem that causes the electrical system to turn off) results in a loss of control and disengages the car's basic safety features.